donald-macritchie/alan-turing-history/README.md

 ## Features Left to Implement

 - Ideas to add to implement later is to make navigation up and down the home page smoother.
-This could entail having each section having navigation links at the top of the page to take the user to each individual section and in turn have a link to take them bcak to the top.
+This could entail having each section having navigation links at the top of the page to take the user to each individual section and in turn have a link to take them back to the top.

 ## Testing